What is a nursing strike?

 - If illness or injury might be the cause, then consulting a doctor about medication could be useful.

-- Sing or rock the baby with your shirt open so perhaps he will relax and instinctively latch on.
-Sitting in a quiet room with dimmed lights and no distractions may help and so can taking a bath together.
+- Sing or rock the baby with your shirt open so perhaps they will relax and instinctively latch on.

 - Try nursing somewhere different, while walking around, using a baby sling, sitting in the car, outside or at a friend’s house.
 You can also try a completely different position such as facing you or vertical.
 Some mothers have tried facing away from a room so that the baby can see what is happening while nursing.